 Linfield’s Portland Campus, located in historic Northwest Portland, was established in 1982 when the college entered into an affiliation with Good Samaritan Hospital and Medical Center and began offering a Bachelor’s of Science in Nursing (BSN).
 Today, Linfield’s nursing program is one of the largest, and best known, in the state.

 More than 30 percent of McMinnville students participate in one or more of the19 varsity and 13 club and intramural sports.
 The college belongs to the NCAA Division III.
 The Wildcat football team has the longest consecutive winning streak in the nation, now at 59 years, and holds four national championships.
 The softball and baseball teams consistently rank among the top in the country.
 The softball team won national titles in 2007 and 2011 and the baseball team won the national championship in 2013.

 Linfield pioneered adult education in the Pacific Northwest in 1975 to provide better access for working adults to achieve degrees.
-Today, the Division of Continuing Education provides online courses leading to bachelor’s degrees and certificates.
+Today, Linfield's Online and Continuing Education programs provide online courses leading to bachelor’s degrees and certificates.
 Students may earn degrees in accounting, business information systems, international business, management, marketing and nursing.
 Certificates are offered in accounting (post-baccalaureate), computer information systems, human resource management, marketing, health administration and global health.

 Linfield students are involved in a wide variety of activities including more than 50 clubs and organizations, 19 national academic honoraries, four media organizations, eight Greek organizations and 14 music groups.
 They have an opportunity to fill more than 350 leadership positions.
 The Associated Students of Linfield College provides social, cultural and recreational activities as well as a chance for leadership and development.
 The many lectures on campus provide opportunities for the exchange of ideas with nationally and internationally known figures.